FlowFuse/flowfuse/docs/install/dns-setup.md

 For development and testing we probably only need to set up DNS entries for the developers local machine.
 The easiest way to do this is to use an application called dnsmasq.

 Dnsmasq is a tool that can be used as a DNS caching proxy (and a DHCP server, but we don't need that).
-We can set it up to point to an up stream DNS server to resolve all normal addresses, but we can can also give it a list of hostname/IP address pairs to use locally.
+We can set it up to point to an upstream DNS server to resolve all normal addresses, but we can also give it a list of hostname/IP address pairs to use locally.

 ### DNSMasq

-Setting up dnsmasq is not too complicated, what is harder is setting it up in a way that works well with the network configuration on a laptop that might move between different networks and expects to get it's default DNS configuration automatically assigned by DHCP.
+Setting up dnsmasq is not too complicated, what is harder is setting it up in a way that works well with the network configuration on a laptop that might move between different networks and expects to get its default DNS configuration automatically assigned by DHCP.

 The following headings cover how to do this on a number of different operating systems